 But the upside?
 UMass was dead last in offense and 121st in defense.
 Don Brown took this job, for some reason, and now it’s up to him to figure out what to do with The Flagship.

 I can’t wait to watch and find out.
+And neither can ESPN, evidently, because they made this their primetime game.

 Best Week 0 game of 2023?